last a reference book

-The new edition will be published on August 2017.
+The new edition will be published in middle September 2017.

 N.B.
 Although it soon becomes obvious from the theme of this book, Library World Records has been called the

 the Guinness Book of World Records specifically on books, manuscripts, librarians and libraries worldwide.

 Library World Records provides answers to such questions as:

 Which universities in Asia, the Middle East, Europe, Africa and the Americas have the largest libraries?

 What is the name of oldest public libraries in all of the different continents of the world?

 In what year was the very first CD-ROM book released?

 What are the names of the oldest texts written in Greek, Celtic and Latin?

 In what years were the very first books printed in French, Hausa, Thai, Japanese, Spanish, Hindi, Russian, English, Arabic and Turkish published?

 What are the name of the oldest extant texts or inscriptions written in Chinese, Hindi, English, German, Russian, Mongolian and Malay?